-The class teachers are either full-time faculty of Sophia University or part-time lecturers from other universities coming to teach a particular course.
-If a student wishes to contact his/her teachers, the following are the ways depending on whether they are full-time or part-time:
+Class teachers are either full-time faculty of Sophia University or part-time lecturers from other universities coming to teach a particular course.
+If a student wishes to contact a teacher, they should do the following:

 1. Full-time faculty: